WLNE-TV: NewsChannel 5

 NewsChannel 5, formerly known as the Rhode Island News Channel (RINC), began broadcasting on November 30, 1998.
 Operated by WLNE (until 2012) and Cox Communications, it was the first and only 24-hour local news channel in the state.
 It provided non-stop news 24 hours a day, seven days a week, mainly consisting of rebroadcasts of news that aired on WLNE.
 The station could only be found on Cox Cable channel 5 in Rhode Island.
 NewsChannel 5 also provided live, continuing coverage of breaking news and other events.
 When severe weather struck, the WLNE weather team provided up to the minute forecasts.

 Prior to Citadel Communications' acquisition of WLNE, there were three live newscasts that aired exclusively on NewsChannel 5.
 From its launch, a weekend morning newscast was seen exclusively on the station.
 As of May 2011, this newscast was also broadcast on the main channel.
 On September 29, 2008, WLNE began offering an extra hour of local news on weekday mornings at 7 a.m.
 An extended hour of Good Morning Providence was one of two 7 p.m. local newscasts in the market, the other being an extended hour of WPRI's Eyewitness News This Morning on WNAC-TV.
 This newscast was no longer broadcast as of May 2011.
 WLNE occasionally aired a 10 p.m. newscast during major news events or when sports programming preempted the 10 p.m. news on competitor WNAC.
 As of May 2011, this newscast no longer aired.

 For a brief period in September 2009, an audio feed of NewsChannel 5 was broadcast on radio station WALE in various timeslots; this included a start-to-finish simulcast of the Jerry Lewis MDA Telethon.
-On February 1, 2012, WLNE's affiliation with Cox channel 5 ended, and its programming on the channel was replaced with WJAR programming and is now Ocean State Networks (OSN).
+On February 1, 2012, WLNE's affiliation with Cox channel 5 ended, and its programming on the channel was replaced with WJAR programming and its name was changed to Ocean State Networks (OSN).
+In April 2024, Cox ended its news-share agreement with WJAR and the channel was shut down.